 1. Any collective bargaining agreement between the Department, or an operating unit, and a union shall provide procedures for the settlement of grievances, including questions of arbitrability.
-Except as provided in Section A.3.d., e., and f., below, the procedures shall be the exclusive administrative procedures for resolving grievances that fall within its coverage.
+Except as provided in Section A.3., 4., and 5., below, the procedures shall be the exclusive administrative procedures for resolving grievances that fall within its coverage.
 The parties may mutually agree to exclude any matter from the scope of the grievance procedures.

-- 2. Any negotiated grievance procedure referred to in Section A.1., above, shall:

-- a.
-Be fair and simple; and

-- b.
-Provide for expeditious processing.

-- 3. Include procedures that:

-a.
-Assure a union the right, in its own behalf or on behalf of any employee in the unit represented by the union, to present and process grievances;

-b.
-Assure such an employee the right to present a grievance on the employee's own behalf, and assure the union the right to be present during the grievance proceeding; and c.
+- 2. Any negotiated grievance procedure referred to in Section A.1., above, shall: - a.
+Be fair and simple; - b.
+Provide for expeditious processing; and - c.
+Include procedures that: - i.
+Assure a union the right, in its own behalf or on behalf of any employee in the unit represented by the union, to present and process grievances; - ii.
+Assure such an employee the right to present a grievance on the employee's own behalf, and assure the union the right to be present during the grievance proceeding; and - iii.
 Provide that any grievance not satisfactorily settled under the negotiated grievance procedure shall be subject to binding arbitration that may be invoked by either the union or the Department or operating unit.

-d.
-Allegations of prohibited personnel practices covered by 5 U.S.C. § 2302(b)(1) may be grieved under the NGP or the statutory procedures, but not both.
+3. Allegations of prohibited personnel practices covered by 5 U.S.C. § 2302(b)(1) may be grieved under the NGP or the statutory procedures, but not both.
 An employee shall be deemed to have exercised his option at such time as the employee timely initiates an action under the applicable statutory procedure or timely files a grievance in writing, in accordance with the provisions of the NGP, whichever event occurs first.
 Selection of the NGP in no manner prejudices the right of an aggrieved employee to request the Merit Systems Protection Board or the Equal Employment Opportunity Commission to review matters within those administrative bodies' respective jurisdiction.

-e.
-Matters covered by 5 U.S.C. § 4303 (performance based action) and 5 U.S.C. § 7512 (adverse actions) may be appealed under 5 U.S.C. § 7701 or the NGP but not both.
-An employee shall be deemed to have exercised his/her choice when he/she timely files a notice of appeal under the statutory appeal procedure or timely files a written grievance under the NGP.
+4. Matters covered by 5 U.S.C. § 4303 (performance based action) and 5 U.S.C. § 7512 (adverse actions) may be appealed under 5 U.S.C. § 7701 or the NGP but not both.
+An employee shall be deemed to have exercised his/her choice when he/she timely files a notice of appeal under the statutory appeal procedure or timely files a written grievance under the NGP whichever event occurs first.

-f.
-An employee may seek a remedy for prohibited personnel practices other than those covered by 5 U.S.C. § 2302(b)(1) by appealing to the Merit Systems Protection Board; filing a timely grievance in writing under the NGP; or seeking corrective action under 5 U.S.C.
+5. An employee may seek a remedy for prohibited personnel practices other than those covered by 5 U.S.C. § 2302(b)(1) by appealing to the Merit Systems Protection Board; filing a timely grievance in writing under the NGP; or seeking corrective action under 5 U.S.C.
 Chapter 12, subchapters I and III.
-The employee is deemed to have made his/her election by the timely filing of a formal action under the appropriate procedure a.
-Any claimed violation of subchapter III of 5 U.S.C., Chapter 73 (relating to prohibited political activities);
+The employee is deemed to have made his/her election by the timely filing of a formal action under the appropriate procedure.

-4. The Department will not negotiate a grievance procedure that concerns:
+6. The Department will not negotiate a grievance procedure that concerns: